ap-engineer/search-aggregator/README.md

 # Search Aggregator API

-A .NET 9 web API that aggregates search results from multiple search engines (Google, Bing, and DuckDuckGo) and returns the total number of hits for each search term.
+A .NET 9 web API that aggregates search results from multiple search engines (Google, Wikipedia, and could others) and returns the total number of hits for each search term.

 ## Features

-- **Multi-Engine Search**: Searches across Google, Bing, and DuckDuckGo
+- **Multi-Engine Search**: Searches across Google and Wiki
 - **Word-by-Word Analysis**: Splits queries into individual words and searches each separately
 - **Result Aggregation**: Sums up hit counts for each word per search engine
 - **Swagger Documentation**: Interactive API documentation available at the root URL